Skip to main content

 Season 9: Healthier & Tastier

 Here at ARS, we love food as much as you do, and we’re also conscious of making healthy food choices.
-That’s why in this episode we’re going to show you a trio of new peaches, healthier margarines, new beer hops, tasty and healthy wraps, and even, get this, a self-fertilizing almond.
+That’s why in this season we’re going to show you a trio of new peaches, healthier margarines, new beer hops, tasty and healthy wraps, and even, get this, a self-fertilizing almond.

 A box of chocolates